antoineBarbez/RepositoryMiner/README.md

 * LCOM5 (Lack of COhesion in Methods)
 * WMC (Weighted Method Count)

 In this example, we extract the history of these three metrics for each class of the system under investigation.
-Also, we fix a limit of 100 *.csv* files to be produced.
 ```Java
 String repoPath = "~/my-repository";
 String commitId = "c241cad754ecf27c96b09f1e585b8be341dfcb71";